vrtmrz/obsidian-livesync/updates_old.md

 - 0.17.25
   - Fixed:
     - Now reading error will be reported.
+- 0.17.26
+  - Fixed(Urgent):
+    - The modified document will be reflected in the storage now.
+- 0.17.27
+  - Improved:
+    - Now, the filename of the conflicted settings will be shown on the merging dialogue
+    - The plugin data can be resolved when conflicted.
+    - The semaphore status display has been changed to count only.
+    - Applying to the storage will be concurrent with a few files.
+- 0.17.28
+  -Fixed:
+    - Some messages have been refined.
+    - Boot sequence has been speeded up.
+    - Opening the local database multiple times in a short duration has been suppressed.
+    - Older migration logic.
+      - Note: If you have used 0.10.0 or lower and have not upgraded, you will need to run 0.17.27 or earlier once or reinstall Obsidian.
+- 0.17.29
+  - Fixed:
+    - Requests of reading chunks online are now split into a reasonable(and configurable) size.
+    - No longer error message will be shown on Linux devices with hidden file synchronisation.
+  - Improved:
+    - The interval of reading chunks online is now configurable.
+    - Boot sequence has been speeded up, more.
+  - Misc:
+    - Messages on the boot sequence will now be more detailed.
+If you want to see them, please enable the verbose log.
+    - Logs became be kept for 1000 lines while the verbose log is enabled.
+- 0.17.30
+  - Implemented:
+    - `Resolve all conflicted files` has been implemented.
+  - Fixed:
+    - Fixed a problem about reading chunks online when a file has more chunks than the concurrency limit.
+  - Rollbacked:
+    - Logs are kept only for 100 lines, again.
 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.